viktormyrland/fagerhaug-vind/README.md

 ## Notes

-React-windrose-chart is not specified as a dependency, but the source code is cloned and hardcoded into `./src/app/utils/windrose/`.
+React-windrose-chart is not specified as a node dependency, but the source code is cloned and hardcoded into `./src/app/utils/windrose/`.
 This is because I had to make fine-adjustment changes to fit our needs.